mayasissel/CarbsAndRatings/README.md

 This is a numerical column that represents the proportion of carbohydrates in a given recipe.
 We decided to use this feature for our model because

 `n_steps`

+This is a numerical column that represents the number of steps a given recipe has.
+We decided to use this feature because we noticed that the more steps a recipe has the longer it

 `n_ingredients`